The French Just Want to Enjoy Their Retraite

 Oysters and white wine

-Over lunch at Au Petite Riche, a still-polished 1854 brasserie near the Opera in Paris’ 9th Arrondissement (crisp tablecloths, banquettes, mirrors, palm fronds, Normandy oysters, and cold white wine), Mr. Colboc told me about a relatively new voluntary savings program in France called PER.
+Over lunch at Au Petit Riche, a stylish 1854 brasserie near the Opera in Paris’s 9th Arrondissement (crisp tablecloths, banquettes, mirrors, palm fronds, Normandy oysters, and cold white wine), Mr. Colboc told me about a relatively new voluntary savings program in France called PER.

 PER stands for Plan D’Épargne Retraite, or Retirement Savings Plan, which was instituted in 2019.
-There are three types of PERs: individual, which correspond to IRAs in the US; employer-based, which resemble our 401(k) plans; and mandatory; which are like our defined benefit pensions.
-Over 11 million French workers (out of 31.6 million) contribute to a PER.
-Total assets amounting to €119 billion (~$124.8. billion).
-French investment firms manage the money, just as mutual fund companies manage tax-deferred DC savings in the U.S.
+There are three types of PERs: individual, which correspond to IRAs in the U.S.; employer-based, which resemble our 401(k) plans; and mandatory, which are like our defined benefit pensions.
+Over 11 million French workers (out of 31.6 million) contribute to a PER, with total assets amounting to €119 billion (~$124.8. billion).
+French investment firms manage the money, just as mutual fund companies manage tax-deferred defined contribution savings in the U.S.

 The PER represents a kind of voluntary icing on a multilayered, mandatory cake.
-France has a basic, non-contributory pension for the poor; a mandatory state pension for private sector workers (the CNAV); a mandatory occupational private-sector pension that offers “points” that translate into income in retirement (AGICO-ARRCO).
+France has a basic, non-contributory pension for the poor; a mandatory state pension for private sector workers (the CNAV); and a mandatory occupational private-sector pension that offers points that translate into income in retirement (AGIRC-ARRCO).

-In terms of the effect on GDP, it should be a wash.
-The paygo system is a much more efficient way to insure middle-class people against longevity risk than by having all of them take on a lot of financial risk for 40 or 50 years, with no guarantees of success, and waste small fortunes on fees and volatility.
-If a country has control over its currency, and is actuarially conscientious, it can run a pay-go program indefinitely.
-Since the money keeps moving, it still trickles up into financial assets.
+In terms of the effect on GDP, therefore, Social Security should be looked at as a wash, or even a driver.
+The paygo system is also, as I’ve come to believe, a much more efficient way to insure middle-class people against longevity risk than by having all of us assume a lot of financial risk for 40 or 50 years, with no guarantee of success, and lose small fortunes on fees and volatility in the process.

 Raising payroll taxes is natural